TonyTran2902/BusTicketBookingSystem/README.md

 ```
 Passwords are defined in `Database/seed.mjs`; rerun anytime to update.

+## Admin Sign In
+- Email: `admin@admin.com`
+- Password: `admin@admin.com`
+Use these credentials on the sign-in page to access the admin dashboard.

 ## Google OAuth Setup
 1. In Google Cloud Console, create a Web Client credential.
    - Authorized JavaScript origins: your Vite URL (e.g., `http://localhost:5173`).